-There are two primary concerns that travelers generally look for during a pandemic: cancellation coverage and medical coverage.
+The best travel insurance for Covid-19 will include coverage for the two primary concerns travelers generally look for during a pandemic: cancellation coverage and medical coverage.

 In the event of a pandemic, travelers are often concerned that they will be unable to take their trip.
 The Trip Cancellation benefit can provide reimbursement for prepaid, non-refundable trip costs if you contract an illness and cannot travel as planned.
 This coverage can also apply to travelers who contract an illness while traveling and must cancel the remainder of their trip.